 Example

-An example of an Update Status Report for current ECDIS with S-57 ENCs is shown in the Figure C-3-1, followed by an illustrative revised report for S-100 datasets in Figure C-3-2.
+An example of an Update Status Report for current ECDIS with S-57 ENCs is shown in the Figure 1, followed by an illustrative revised report for S-100 datasets in Figure 2.
 The example shown is an ENC Update Status Report.